 - If you have not already done so, contact Mike Unwalla for an informal discussion.

-- If you want to use a non-disclosure agreement (NDA), either use your NDA, or use TechScribe's NDA.
+- If you want to use a non-disclosure agreement (NDA), use your NDA, or use TechScribe's NDA.

 - In an initial telephone conversation, TechScribe learns about your business requirements and your documentation requirements.